elankath/mcmdesign/src/machine-controller/cluster_machine_reconcile.md

 [Controller Method](https://github.com/gardener/machine-controller-manager/blob/v0.47.0/pkg/util/provider/machinecontroller/machine.go#L326) that orchestraes the call to the [Driver.CreateMachine](../mcm_facilities.md#driver)

 This method badly requires to be split into several functions.
 It is too long.
 ```go
 func (c *controller) triggerCreationFlow(ctx context.Context,
 cmr *driver.CreateMachineRequest)
   (machineutils.RetryPeriod, error)
 ```

+Apologies for HUMONGOUS flow diagram - all this is in one method - will split into several sections later for clarity!
 ```mermaid
 %%{init: {'themeVariables': { 'fontSize': '10px'}, "flowchart": {"useMaxWidth": false }}}%%
 flowchart TD